 Over the past 20 years the use of technology, in particular smart phones, has significantly changed the way we interact with each other.
-So used to communicating through screens, young people are losing the art of face to face communication.
-Our children’s workshop provides hands-on mentoring, where kids will learn how to interact with others and why these skills are so important.
+So used to communicating through screens, young people are losing the art of face to face communication and the use of good manners.
+Our children’s workshop provides hands-on mentoring, where kids will learn how to interact with others, good manners and why these skills are so important.

 Polite behaviour is a way of life, not just something to be pulled out at a wedding or a fancy restaurant.
 If learnt at an early age, good manners come naturally and give a child confidence in knowing what to do in different situations.

 Good manners will give your child an edge over those who don’t know how to behave correctly, and instil in them a confident self image that will in turn help them succeed as they navigate through life.
 Once learnt good manners and positive etiquette skills stay with you forever.

 My 8 year old daughter attended the Australian School of Etiquette Children’s programme and I immediately saw a change in her use of simple works like please, thank you and excuse me.
 She is more aware of her posture and now really likes to set the table every night, I hope that lasts!
 The course was extremely beneficial and we will definitely be booking her into another workshop in a few years time.
 Thanks again.

 We’ll begin our day by chatting about why we’re here?
 Why do we need a set of rules to live by, and what would happen without them?